Updated May 28, 2020.

 Now that I’ve gotten more serious about my travel blogging, I try a little harder to be a responsible traveler.
 People are vicious and judgmental, and they can be cruel in their comments.
 While I can’t predict how everyone might misinterpret my writing, I strive to be above reproach in my travel ethics, meaning I won’t be riding any elephants or knowingly showing disrespect to people of other cultures.
 I’m not a perfect traveler, but I can sure try!

 While on my travels, I try to come up with things you’ll want to know about a place, about the travel process, about food, or anything else you might want to know!
 So my travels are not all about what I want to do and see, they’re for you as well.
+I even made sure to get the squid ink pasta in Venice because it’s very Venetian, and I thought my readers would want to see it!
+Plus it was delicious!

-2. Appreciate National Icons
+2. I Appreciate National Icons

 When I first started traveling internationally in high school, I really didn’t care much if I missed seeing the tallest tower in the city or a famous landmark; I was just happy to be somewhere new!
 Now, however, I look out for those iconic landmarks.
 People will recognize them in my pictures, and people want to know about those places!
 In fact, I went to Alaska in December 2007 as a graduation gift to myself.
 The locals I was with asked if I wanted to look out for the Northern Lights, and can you believe I said no?
 I’d never heard of the Northern Lights or Aurora Borealis when I was 22, and it’s one of my few travel regrets.
 When we go to Iceland, you better believe I’ll be looking out for them!

-1. Take in My Travel Experiences
+1. I Take in My Travel Experiences

 Now that I’m a “professional” traveler and I’ve been a lot of places, it would be easy to be very jaded and apathetic about the places we go and the things we do now, but it’s the opposite for me.
 I know what it’s like to save every penny and give up some first-world “necessities” (like TV, new phones, wi-fi, going out to eat with friends, etc.) just so I could travel.
 Even though I’m in a better place financially, I still get excited for my travels and try to make the most of every day, everywhere I go!
 I don’t check things off a list all the time just to get something for the blog, I really try to take in all the experiences we have, from watching lava explode out the side of an island to holding onto my Love on the top of the Singapore Flyer!